shaloo/docs.arcana/docs/migration/main_auth_v1.0.0_migration.md

 ### Example: Deploy on Testnet

-Register your app using the {{config.extra.arcana.dashboard_name}} .
+Register your app using the {{config.extra.arcana.dashboard_name}}.
 By default, the 'Testnet' configuration profile is created.
 You can provide the social provider settings as per your user onboarding requirements.
 Save the **{{config.extra.arcana.app_address}}** assigned to your app displayed on the top right of the dashboard screen.
 This will be required during integration with the {{config.extra.arcana.sdk_name}}  as shown below:

 {% include "./code-snippets/init_auth_testnet.md" %}